Rate Limiting

 ## Operational Notes

-* Redis/Valkey is required for robust rate limiting (`REDIS_URL`).
+* Redis/Valkey is required for the application-level limiter (`REDIS_URL`).

-* If Redis is unavailable at runtime, rate-limiter checks currently fail open (requests are allowed through without enforcement).
+* If application Redis is unavailable at runtime, app rate-limiter checks currently fail open (requests are allowed through without enforcement).

 * Authentication failure audit logging uses a separate throttle (`shouldLogAuthFailure()`) and is intentionally **fail-closed**: when Redis is unavailable or errors occur, audit log entries are **skipped entirely** rather than written without throttle control.
 This prevents spam while preserving the hash-integrity chain required for compliance.
 In other words, if Redis is down, no authentication-failure audit logs will be recorded—requests themselves are still allowed (fail-open rate limiting above), but the audit trail for those failures will not be written.